-CRITERIA POINTS POINTS

-POSSIBLE EARNED

-The student reads and verbally interprets prescription.

-10

-The student selects the correct drug and concentration

-20

-The student places the pill counting tray on the pharmacy counter with

-the channel to the left and the open plate in front of him/her.
-1

-The student pours the medication tablets or capsules onto the tray

-plate.
-1

-The student opens the channel cover.

-• 1

-The student uses a spatula or tongue depressor to push groups of

-tablets or capsules into the channel.
-1

-When the student has counted the desired amount of medication,

-he/she closes the channel cover.
-The student tilts the tray to return the 4

-unused medicine into the stock bottle

-The student lifts the tray to place the channel spout into the medicine

-vial and transfer medication.
-4

-The student places the lid on the vial and sets it on the counter.

-1

-The student appropriately fills out label with prescription information.

-7

-TOTAL POINTS 50
+CRITERIA POINTS POINTS POSSIBLE EARNED The student reads and verbally interprets prescription.
+10 The student selects the correct drug and concentration 0 20 The student places the pill counting tray on the pharmacy counter with the channel to the left and the open plate in front of him/her.
+1 The student pours the medication tablets or capsules onto the tray plate.
+1 The student opens the channel cover.
+1 The student uses a spatula or tongue depressor to push groups of tablets or capsules into the channel.
+1 When the student has counted the desired amount of medication, he/she closes the channel cover.
+The student tilts the tray to return the 4 unused medicine into the stock bottle - The student lifts the tray to place the channel spout into the medicine vial and transfer medication.
+4 The student places the lid on the vial and sets it on the counter. • The student places the hu on the vial and sets it on the counter.
+1 The student appropriately fills out label with prescription information.
+The student appropriately mis out laber with prescription mormation.
+7 / TOTAL BOINTS 50 TOTAL POINTS 50

-Applying a Cat Muzzle
+Handling and Restraining Practicum Applying a Cat Muzzle